GO BACK TO ODDITIES PAGE

 structure of what they write.

-There is of course nothing
+There is of course nothing wrong

-is so misplaced and inaccurate that counterexamples often
+misplaced and inaccurate that counterexamples often show

-show up in the authors' own prose on the very same page.
+up in the authors' own prose on the very same page.

-Some of the claims about
+Some of the claims about syntax

-of bossiness, says that the split infinitive "should be
+bossiness, says that the split infinitive "should be

 avoided unless the writer wishes to place unusual stress